MaREI-EPMG/TIM-archived/README.md

 ## Climate policy use
 This model has been built to better inform increased national climate mitigation ambition: Ireland now has one of the most ambitious near-term decarbonisation targets in the world, with a new carbon budget process to underpin action.
 The new model also take into account the changing energy technology landscape, and of new advances in energy systems optimisation modelling techniques.

-The [first set of scenarios developed](https://zenodo.org/record/5517363) with TIM have explored the implications of alternative climate mitigation, technology and demand pathways.
+The first set of scenarios developed with TIM have explored the implications of alternative climate mitigation, technology and demand pathways.
 This analysis formed a significant part of [the evidence base](https://www.climatecouncil.ie/carbonbudgets/technicalreport/) used by the Irish Climate Change Advisory Council to develop the first set of carbon budget recommendations.
+- Zenodo repositary of scenarios: https://zenodo.org/record/5517363
+- Webapp visualising results from a selection of scenarios: https://tim-carbon-budgets-2021.netlify.app/results/

 ## Branch information